Workplace Accidents

 If you are injured at work be sure to follow the proper and necessary channels to report the incident.
 Not only can personal and eyewitness statements become key points of reference for the conditions and events of the incident, but accurate reporting can also show if the employer has a history of previous or similar incidents.

-In the state of Wyoming, an injured person has four years to file a personal injury claim against the defendant.
+In the State of Wyoming, an injured person has four years to file a personal injury claim against the defendant but not the employer.
 If the lawsuit involves a wrongful death claim, the plaintiff only has two years to file.
 Wyoming upholds a strict statute of limitations and cases that do not file within their deadline will be thrown out.

 There are exemptions and exceptions to these laws and statutes that can vary from one jurisdiction to another.
 It is extremely important to review your case details with an attorney who has an in-depth understanding of Wyoming workplace accident laws immediately after an accident has occurred to ensure that all deadlines are met in accordance with the law.
 The Fitzgerald Law Firm is equipped to handle the challenging nature of workplace accidents, and we will do everything in our power to ensure that your case is in good hands.